Talamasca: The Secret Order: Development

 In June 2024, it was reported that AMC had ordered a six-episode season of The Talamasca.
 The series is created by John Lee Hancock who also is co-showrunner and executive produces the series alongside Mark Lafferty.
 By April 2025, the title had been modified to The Talamasca: The Secret Order.
+On March 27, 2026, AMC canceled the series after one season.

 Casting

 In September 2024, it was announced that Nicholas Denton would portray Guy Anatole in the series.
 Later that month, it was announced that William Fichtner would portray Jasper and that Elizabeth McGovern would portray Helen.
 In November 2024, it was announced that Maisie Richardson-Sellers had joined the cast as Olive.
 In May 2025, AMC announced Céline Buckens in the contract role of Doris and Jason Schwartzman guest starring as the "rakish vampire" Burton.

 Filming

 Principal photography for the first season was announced begin in the fall of 2024 in Manchester, England.
 By October 2024, production had begun.